This Easter Bunny Wreath is the perfect DIY Easter wreath - The flowers are just what your Spring Door Hanger needs.

 Bunnies are so much fun to decorate and craft with during the Easter season.
-Be sure to check out our other fun bunny post including: 7+ Bunny Craft, Bunny Origami, Ombre Burlap Bunny, and our Boxwood Bunny Door Hang.
+Be sure to check out our other fun bunny post including: Bunny Origami, Ombre Burlap Bunny, Bunny Footprint Craft, and our Boxwood Bunny Door Hang.

 This Boxwood Bunny Door Hang has been hanging on my door the last few Springs and so I knew I was in need of another DIY Easter Wreath.
 This wreath combines my love of Easter, bunnies, and flowers into one Easter Door Hanger.

 Flowers wreaths and flower door hangs for Spring always brighten up a front door.
 I have been working on a few projects with real flowers and while I love them all so much, there is some really fun flower crafts that are even better with artificial flowers.
 Bring on Spring!

 The part of this project that can be the trickiest is making a bunny form, or finding a form that will work for a project like this.
 For more traditional DIY Easter Wreaths, there are lots of different round wreath forms throughout the craft supply stores, but other shapes, like a bunny, are not as easy to find or make.

 I made the bunny for this Easter Door Hanger out of wire.
 For this project I found this plastic bunny decoration.While this bunny form is plenty cute how it comes, the white plastic covering isn't my jam.
 When I removed the outsite wrapping, I found a cute white plastic bunny form underneath.